SmartHunts® - Best Boston Scavenger Hunts

 Newbury Street is a mile long upscale shopping district known for its 100’s of boutiques, galleries, restaurants and salons as well as beautiful 19th century brownstones.

-Copp’s Hill Terrace on Commercial Street has an expansive view of the area and just adjacent you’ll find Copps Hill Burying Ground, Boston’s second oldest Cemetery.
+Copp’s Hill Terrace on Commercial Street sports an incredible historical view of Boston and just adjacent you’ll find Copp’s Hill Burying Ground, Boston’s second oldest Cemetery

-The North End is also home to Christopher Columbus Waterfront Park as well as the New England Aquarium.
-The Mariners House in North Square was built in 1847 and operates as a hotel today.
+The North End also encompasses the wharves along Boston Harbor and Christopher Columbus Waterfront Park as well as the New England Aquarium.
+The Mariners House in North Square was built in 1847 as a boarding house for sailors and still operates as a hotel today!
+Happy Touring!

 Quincy Market/Faneuil Hall